wortell/AZSentinel/README.md

 ### Installing

-A step by step Guid how to install module
+A step by step guide how to install module

 ```PowerShell
 Install-Module .\AzSentinel -Force